 Scaffolding has been banned.
 Except for the people sitting

 on top of vehicles, bathrooms, or even in the trees, only the

 people close to the front row could see the cars.
 One might

 wonder, what these people had to do if they couldn't see the

 race cars.
-The answer is, soak up the sun and drink a lot of beer.
+The answer is, soak up the sun and drink a lot of

-smoking, LSD, nudity and free love all make appearances.
+pot smoking, LSD, nudity and free love all make appearances.

 Like some American campuses, the infield is filled with the

 generation of kids pushing the limits on drugs, sex and

-Rowdy drunks would always turn over some old junker cars after the race was over and puncture the gas tank and set it
+Rowdy drunks would sometimes turn over some old junk car

+after the race was over and puncture the gas tank and set it

 Streaking (sprinting naked past crowds) made an

 weather, the infield crowd would show up and start